 The written candidacy examination must be taken by Week 7 of the fall semester of the student's fourth year in the program.
-The written portion of the exam consists of one essay on each of the four reading lists, to be chosen by the student from questions prepared by the advisor and other members of the committee.

-The written exam is completed over a fourteen-day period.
+The written portion of the exam consists of one essay on each of the three reading lists, to be chosen by the student from questions prepared by the advisor and the other members of the committee, as well as the dissertation prospectus.
+The written exam is completed over a twelve-day period.
 For instance, if the student receives the exam questions at 9:00am on Friday, Oct.
-1, the exam is due fourteen days later, at 9:00am on Friday, Oct.
-15. Exams must be typed; reference materials may be used.
-Students should consult with their advisors about expectations in terms of length, bibliographic citations, etc. If the committee judges the written portion satisfactory, the student will take a two-hour oral exam, scheduled by the advisor no more than two weeks after the written exam period.
+1, the exam is due twelve days later, at 9:00am on Wednesday, Oct.
+13. Exams must be typed; reference materials may be used.
+Students should consult with their advisors about expectations in terms of length, bibliographic citations, etc. If the committee judges the three exam essays and prospectus satisfactory, the student will take a two-hour oral exam, scheduled by the advisor no more than two weeks after the written exam period.